Cybersecurity

 Weak passwords remain one of the most common entry points for attackers.
 According to Verizon's 2024 Data Breach Investigations Report, stolen credentials are involved in nearly 50% of breaches.

-- Use a password manager — Tools like 1Password or Bitwarden generate and store complex, unique passwords for every account.
+• Use a password manager — Humans are terrible at remembering random strings of characters.
+Tools like 1Password, Bitwarden, or Keeper generate and store complex, unique passwords for every account.
+This eliminates the temptation to reuse passwords across multiple sites.

-- Enable multi-factor authentication (MFA) — This adds a second layer of protection even if a password is stolen.
+• Enable multi-factor authentication (MFA) — This adds a second layer of protection even if a password is stolen.
+We consider MFA mandatory for email, case management, and remote access systems.

 Multi-Factor Authentication: Your Second Line of Defense